bernd-meyer/docker-git/README.md

 - the container default user has read permission on your .ssh files
 - you are the owner of all created files and directories (e.g. after clone or pull)

-The specified repository gets cloned into the bind mounted working directory.
+The specified repository gets cloned into the host's working directory.

 ## Alias